peterchain7/peterchain7.github.io/_posts/2022-05-19-owaspquiz.md

 ```

 So the script as seen is aimed to run at every ssh login.
 And after some research, The script runn with root permission.

 **NOTE**
- The scri>[!NOTE]pt seems to have some immutable file attributes as shown below.
+> The script seems to have some immutable file attributes as shown below.
 It allows only `append mode!!` using `lsattr` command to view permissions of file.
->

 ```bash
 munojr@owaspQuiz:/usr/local/sbin$ lsattr ssh-alert.sh